pioneerlc/FPGrowth/README.md

 Version 1.0:
 This verison of FPGrowth can be successfully run by Test.scala.
 However, it can not print results on the terminal when running on Spark1.1.0.
 I will try to fix this problem later.

+Version 1.1:
+This verison of FPGrowth fix the problem of version 1.0, which can not print anything on the terminal.